MiguelF-lang/PFC26---Antenna-Rotor-Moteus-R.4.11/README.md

 # **Satellite Tracking System**

-This repository contains the code and technical documentation for an automatic satellite tracking system, developed to control a dual-axis antenna using Moteus r4.11 motors.
+This repository contains the code and technical documentation for an automatic satellite tracking system, developed to control a dual-axis Rotor using two Moteus r4.11 motors.

 ## **Overview**